- Magna Carta

 was founded in 1857 with objects shown at the Great Exhibition held in the Crystal Palace.
 Today the Museum is world renowned for its historic collections, awe-inspiring galleries and inspirational exhibitions.

 Soane was born in 1753, the son of a bricklayer, and died after a long and distinguished career, in 1837.
 Soane designed this house to live in, but also as a setting for his antiquities and his works of art.
 After the death of his wife (1815), he lived here alone, constantly adding to and rearranging his collections.
 Having been deeply disappointed by the conduct of his two sons, one of whom survived him, he determined to establish the house as a museum to which 'amateurs and students' should have access.

 9. Theatre Museum

 The V&A's Theatre Collections hold the UK's national collection of material about live performance in the UK since Shakespeare's day, covering drama, dance, musical theatre, circus, music hall, rock and pop, and other forms of live entertainment.
 Theatre and Performance galleries dedicated to the performing arts, display works of art, costumes, ephemera, video recordings, puppets, posters and photographs.

 10. Victoria and Albert Museum

-V&A South Kensington is the world's greatest museum of art and design, with collections unrivalled in their scope and diversity.
-Discover 3000 years' worth of amazing artefacts from many of the world's richest cultures including ceramics, furniture, fashion, glass, jewellery, metalwork, photographs, sculpture, textiles and paintings which makes it one of the most interesting museums in London.
+V&A South Kensington is the world's greatest museum of art and design, with collections unrivaled in their scope and diversity.
+Discover 3000 years' worth of amazing artifacts from many of the world's richest cultures including ceramics, furniture, fashion, glass, jewelry, metalwork, photographs, sculpture, textiles and paintings which makes it one of the most interesting museums in London.